Employee accommodation agreement

 Provision has also been made for the employer to move the employee to different accommodation if required or to terminate the licence if the requirements of the job change so that living close is no longer required.

-Extra to the document is a draft paragraph which can be added to any contract of employment to confirm the proposed arrangement for service occupancy.
+Extra to the document is a draft paragraph which can be added to any contract of employment to confirm the proposed arrangement.
 Use that too, to make sure there is no doubt as to the status of the arrangement.

 "Extremely usef ul for practitioners with little experience in this field.